 Lectio Reading Program

 Lectio Book Awards is an optional reading challenge, offered by multiple schools across the Diocese of Austin.
-The Diocese of Austin selects 20 books annually by librarians for their excellence in quality and student interest.
+These 20 books are selected annually by trusted librarians for their excellence in quality and student interest.
 Students in grades 4-8 are invited to participate in the program.
 The program ends during the mid-spring semester the final due date will be announced when school begins.
 The following prizes are awarded:

 5 books – Vote for your favorite Lectio book